vaginessa/dns-wiki/Apps-leak-user-privacy-data-during-boot.md

 Think of it like accessing your online banking service via a website that isn't secure.
 Theoretically, anyone could intercept that unencrypted data as it travels between your computer and the bank's server, stealing your password details or initiating false transactions.

-**Warning**

-Please do not post this <code>bugreport such 'Fix Startup Data Leak' doesn't work</code> anymore here on Github, we know about it and it was already mentioned many many times ([#7](https://github.com/ukanth/afwall/issues/7), [#91](https://github.com/ukanth/afwall/issues/91), [#172](https://github.com/ukanth/afwall/issues/172), [#235] (https://github.com/ukanth/afwall/issues/235) - and in the original Droidwall issue tracker).
-It's pretty annoying and frustrating to see this again and again with every new Android OS version or new devices.
-Once there will be a final solution we will write it here not as workaround but as final solution.

 Does I have such problem?
 -------------------------